whesse/dartlang.org/src/site/docs/cookbook/index.markdown

 'fun!'; // 'Dart is fun!'
 </pre>

-They also work when using multiline strings:
+They also work when using multi-line strings:

 <pre class="programlisting">
 var lunch = '''Peanut